PX4/PX4-Devguide/mavlink-messaging.md

 This section explains how to use a custom uORB message and send it as a mavlink message.

-Add the headers of the mavlink and uorb messages to [mavlink_messages.cpp](https://github.com/PX4/Firmware/blob/master/src/modules/mavlink/mavlink_messages.cpp)
+Add the headers of the mavlink and uORB messages to [mavlink_messages.cpp](https://github.com/PX4/Firmware/blob/master/src/modules/mavlink/mavlink_messages.cpp)

 ```C